Welcome to today's edition of the Rush 24-7 podcast.

 And my only point with all this stuff is you've only got one life.

-Stop, you know, do not let all of these different agencies, be they government or special interest or fundraiser, whatever they are, medical group, don't let them paralyze you with fear over if you have that peanut, you're gonna die 20 years from now.
+Stop, you know, do not let all of these different agencies, be they government or special interest or funder, whatever they are, medical group, don't let them paralyze you with fear over if you have that peanut, you're going to die 20 years from now.

-If you're in a room where people are smoking, you're gonna die get sick.
+If you're in a room where people are smoking, you're going to die and get sick.

 None of it's true.

-We're all gonna die of something someday, somehow, for some reason and so forth.
+We're all going to die of something someday, somehow for some reason and so forth.

 But in the meantime, just avoid this sheep business.